The Mini Mental Status Exam is only a first step

 But that doesn’t mean they don’t have dementia.
 Some types, like Lewy body dementia, affect judgement far more than memory.

 Some dementia symptoms the MMSE would miss include:

 - Freely giving out bank account information to strangers

 - Suddenly spending money like crazy when they’re always been frugal

-- Making crazy investment decisions when they’ve always been conservative investors
+- Making risky investment decisions when they’ve always been conservative investors

-MMSE results don’t give enough information for an accurate diagnosis
+MMSE results don’t give enough information for accurate diagnosis or treatment

 Because of this, they might not know about the recommended testing and could jump to conclusions based solely on MMSE results.

 As a caregiver, it’s important to know that it’s simply not possible to get an accurate dementia diagnosis in just one office visit.

 A basic physical exam and MMSE screening doesn’t give enough information to declare a case of Alzheimer’s and prescribe medications like Namenda or Aricept.